Finding Childcare Providers

 Finding childcare provider can be time consuming and confusing.
 Start early, give yourself as much time as you can.
 Three months at least would be advisable as childcare centers often have waiting lists.
 Family homes may have more frequent openings.
 Know what you can afford.
 Childcare rates do vary.
 Here are some steps to help you while you are looking for a childcare provider.

 Find childcare providers.
-The Department of Early Learning is a good resource for finding a licensed daycare.
+The Department of Children, Youth and Families is a good resource for finding a licensed daycare.
 Review the list of licensed daycare providers (pdf) throughout the Puget Sound that UW students have used.
 This list is not an endorsement or guarantee of services.

 Research potential providers.
 Review the website of a potential provider, and reach out to them to ask questions.
 Some examples of questions are listed below.